 Japan, Government: Promote the development of assessment criteria to measure and monitor the, and related monitoring for the confidence and security aspects in the use of ICTs.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Promote the development of assessment criteria to measure and monitor the, confidence and security aspects in the use of ICTs.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Promote the development of assessment criteria to measure and monitor confidence and security aspects in the use of ICTs.

-Center of Technology and Society, Civil Society: Promote the development of assessment criteria to measure and monitor the, confidence and security aspects in the use of ICTs.
+Center of Technology and Society, Civil Society: Promote the development of assessment criteria to measure and monitor the, and related monitoring for the confidence and security aspects in the use of ICTs.

-ICANN, Civil Society:
+ICANN, Civil Society: Promote the development of assessment criteria to measure and monitor the, and related monitoring for the confidence and security aspects in the use of ICTsknowledge and information technologies.

+[Recognizing the national cyber sovereignty of countries and respecting the national cyber security of countries by all of the stakeholders.]

 Japan, Government: [Recognizing the national cyber sovereignty of countries and respecting the national cyber security of countries by all of the stakeholders.]

-Canada, Government: [Recognizing the national cyber sovereignty of countries and respecting the national cyber security of countries by all of the stakeholders.]
+Canada, Government:

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: [Recognizing the national cyber sovereignty of countries and respecting the national cyber security of countries by all of the stakeholders.]
+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

 Center of Technology and Society, Civil Society: [Recognizing the national cyber sovereignty of countries and respecting the national cyber security of countries by all of the stakeholders.]

-United Kingdom, Government: [Recognizing the national cyber sovereignty of countries and respecting the national cyber security of countries by all of the stakeholders.]
+United Kingdom, Government:

+k bis) [State sovereignity and international norms and principles that flow from sovereignty applied to state conduct of ICT related activities and to their jurisdiction over ICT infrastructure within their territory ].

 Japan, Government: [State sovereignity and international norms and principles that flow from sovereignty applied to state conduct of ICT related activities and to their jurisdiction over ICT infrastructure within their territory ].

-Canada, Government: [State sovereignity and international norms and principles that flow from sovereignty applied to state conduct of ICT related activities and to their jurisdiction over ICT infrastructure within their territory ].
+Canada, Government: State sovereignty and international norms and principles that flow from sovereignty apply to State conduct of ICT-related activities, and to their jurisdiction over ICT infrastructure within their territory.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: [State sovereignity and international norms and principles that flow from sovereignty applied to state conduct of ICT related activities and to their jurisdiction over ICT infrastructure within their territory ].
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: [State sovereignty and international norms and principles that flow from sovereignty applied to state conduct of ICT related activities and to their jurisdiction over ICT infrastructure within their territory ].

 Center of Technology and Society, Civil Society: [State sovereignity and international norms and principles that flow from sovereignty applied to state conduct of ICT related activities and to their jurisdiction over ICT infrastructure within their territory ].

-ICANN, Civil Society:
+ICANN, Civil Society: [State sovereignity and international norms and principles that flow from sovereignty applied to state conduct of ICTknowledge and information technology related activities and to their jurisdiction over ICTknowledge and information infrastructure within their territory, respecting the global interoperable nature of this infrastructure and the networks that connect them with the greater transnational ecosystem ]].

-l) S
+l) S]

-Japan, Government: S]
+Japan, Government: ]

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: S]
+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

-Brazil, Government: S]
+Brazil, Government:

+[Promote confidence and trust in electronic environments/[cyberspace] globally by encouraging secure cross border flows of information, including electronic documents.]

 Japan, Government: [Promote confidence and trust in electronic environments/[cyberspace] globally by encouraging secure cross border flows of information, including electronic documents.]

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: [Promote confidence and trust in electronic environments/[cyberspace] globally by encouraging secure cross border flows of information, including electronic documents.]
+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

+ICANN, Civil Society: [Promote confidence and trust in electronic environments/[cyberspace] globally by encouraging secure cross border flows of knowledge and information, including electronic documents.]
-ICANN, Civil Society:

-:
+APIG: new m) Recognize the need for international agreement to cooperate on security matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions.
+In this context, states shall individually and collectively endeavour to ensure the security and robustness of international telecommunication networks in a manner that respects and upholds their human rights obligations, and they should consider best practices regarding human rights, in particular those put forward by civil society organizations.

 3. Targets